cspenceret/Project1/Ansible/Web Install.md

 ### Web Ansible YAML Playbook
 Create a YAML playbook configuration file in the ansible container.
 For this project the file is located in /etc/ansible/ and named web_playbook.yml

+Note that the inbound and outbound port 80:80 should be set in the DVWA Ansible configuration.

   ```diff
 ---